Seasonal Fruit Mixed Box

 Nothing quite beats the fresh flavours of Mexico washed down with an ice-cold Corona (don’t forget the lime wedge in the neck of the bottle!).

 This easy, flavoursome pulled pork dish takes some time, but most of it is hands-off, and with just five ingredients, preparing it couldn’t be simpler.

-Originating from the Yucatan peninsula, the dish is traditionally made with Seville oranges and a paste made from a red seed called “annatto”.
+Originating from the Yucatan peninsula, the dish is traditionally made with a paste made from a red seed called “annatto”.

 Place the pork in a glass or stainless steel dish.
 Blitz the achiote paste, salt and juices in a blender and pour over the pork.
-Cover and refrigerate for 24 hours.
+Then cover and refrigerate for 24 hours.

 Serve with soft tortillas and/or rice, crumbled feta, fresh coriander leaves and lime wedges.

 There are oranges and then there are Gisborne oranges.
 Our incomparable Navel oranges are loved throughout New Zealand.

 A winter orange, Navels are sweet, seedless, and juicy.
 Our region has the perfect climate of sunny warm days and cool nights to be able to grow one of the world’s favourite fruits.